eric-lgonz/Enterprise-Network-Expansion/README.md

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%203.png">

 Lastly, there is one more step we need to take.
-We had previously configured particular VLANS to traverse the interfaces.
+We had previously configured particular VLANs to traverse the interfaces.
 This property is not inherited by the Port-channel1 interface, despite both of the physical interfaces being configured with them.
 We can remedy this by simply using the <code>switchport trunk allowed vlan</code> command:

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%204.png">

 <h2>Verifying Layer 2 EtherChannel</h2>

-We can verify that EtherChannel has been configured on the switch by using the <code>show etherchannel</code>, <show etherchannel summary</code>, <code>show etherchannel port-channel</code>, and <code>show etherchannel load-balance</code> commands:
+We can verify that EtherChannel has been configured on the switch by using the <code>show etherchannel</code>, <code>show etherchannel summary</code>, <code>show etherchannel port-channel</code>, and <code>show etherchannel load-balance</code> commands:

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%205.png">
 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%206.png">